 Planning for Your New Fence

-When you are planning a home improvement project, a little prep work can go a long way to ensure a hassle-free outcome.
-Below are a few suggestions to help you prpare for your new fence:
+When it’s time to plan a home improvement project, a little prep work can go a long way to ensure a hassle-free outcome.
+Fence building projects may be very simple or very complicated.
+Below are a few suggestions to help you prepare for the process.

 - Check with your HOA.
 Make sure there are not any restrictions on fence installation or style guidelines in your community.

-- Get with your immediate neighbors to discuss your intentions.
+- Communicate with your immediate neighbors to discuss your intentions.
 You may be able to pool your resources and share the costs of a dividing fence.

 - Determine your materials and fence style based on your home’s architecture.
 Answer the following questions to help decide which type of fence is best for you:

-- Will your new fence be used to control access to a pool, prevent you dog from escaping, or protect your children’s play area?
+- Will your new fence be used to control access to a pool, prevent your dog from escaping, or protect your children’s play area?

 - Are you looking for privacy?
 Or is the fence purely an aesthetic landscaping feature?